Stingers: episode guide

 Tuesday, September 21, 1999

-When the daughter of a Family Court judge is adducted, Church teams up with Rory, a young Undercover recruit, and together they investigate a group lobbying against the judge.
-The Unit are sent on a wild goose-chase which exposes a fraud, but gets them closer to the little girl.
+When the daughter of a Family Court judge is abducted, Church teams up with Rory, a young Undercover recruit, to investigate Fathers Against Discrimination, a group of divorced men lobbying against the judge.
+The Unit are sent on a wild-goose chase which exposes a fraud while getting them closer to the little girl.
 As Undercover continue their search, they receive a cryptic clue.
-Church and Rory follow up seperate leads, that end up pointing in the same direction.
-In a frantic search, Rory must prove his worth to save the girl and apprehend the abductor.
+Church and Rory follow up separate leads which end up pointing in the same direction.
+In a frantic search, Rory must prove his worth to save the girl and apprehend her abductor.

-Guest starring: Nicholas Bell as Det.
+Guest Starring: Nicholas Bell as Det.
 Insp.
-Bill Hollister, Jeremy Lindsay Taylor as Rory Barnes, Peter Curtin as Judge Frost, Kayla Smythe as Simone Frostb, Guy Leslie as Bruce Routh, Michael Fry as Stewart Carter, John Arnold as Max, Tasos Petousis as Demis Forakis, Isabella Dunwill as Louise, Kevin Hopkins as Kelly, Adair Stagg as Old Lady, Madeline Cenedese & Rebecca Williams as Simone's Friends Marissa Williams as Redhead, Chris Fortuna as Sonic, Stephen Macklin as Police Technician, Albert Trihey as Operative Technician, Paul Hamilton as Homicide Detective, Rick Tonna, Stuart Brown, Rob Hiep as Drug Squad Detective, Mark McDougall as Drug Squad Detective, Richard Read as Drug Squad Detective, Jeremy Mclay as Drug Squad Detective
+Bill Hollister, Jeremy Lindsay Taylor as Rory Barnes, Peter Curtin as Judge Frost, Kayla Smythe as Simone Frost, Guy Leslie as Bruce Routh, Michael Fry as Stewart Carter, John Arnold as Max, Tasos Petousis as Demis Forakis, Isabella Dunwill as Louise, Kevin Hopkins as Kelly, Adair Stagg as Old Lady, Madeline Cenedese as Simone's Friend, Rebecca Williams as Simone's Friend, Marissa Williams as Redhead, Chris Fortuna as Sonic, Stephen Macklin as Police Technician, Albert Trihey as Operative Technician, Paul Hamilton as Homicide Detective; Rick Tonna, Stuart Brown, Rob Hiep, Mark McDougall, Richard Read and, Jeremy McLay as Drug Squad Detectives; Stunt Performers: Russell Allan, Szumai Anderson, Davin Taylor

 Dance With The Dragon